 They often act as parasites in a relationship.
 They coax and manipulate the other person to give them money, housing, physical favors, and other privileges.

 An antagonistic narcissist dissolves your boundaries and drains you of your physical resources and mental energies.

-4. Communal Narcissism.
+Type 4.
+Communal Narcissist.